srobo/team-emails/SR2020/2020-05-22-virtual-competition-transition.md

 ---
 to: sr2020-teams
-subject: Transitioning Student Robotics 2020 into a virtual competition
+subject: Transitioning to a virtual competition
 ---

 Hi all,